CordeiroLab/KdSAXS/README.md

 Open your web browser and go to http://127.0.0.1:8050/

+**Note**: Ensure that you have the ATSAS software installed and the path to the ATSAS binaries is correctly set in the `config.py` file.

 ## 💻 How can I use KdSAXS?
 - Follow the instructions on the webapp.